 - Modification.
 The Appellate Division can change a part of the initial decision.

 The Harris Law Firm is highly skilled and experienced when it comes to appeals regarding family law.
 Your court decision may not be the end of the story.
-Whether you want to overturn a custody decision or the size of your divorce settlement, we can help you file an appeal effectively and quickly.
+Whether you want to overturn a custody decision or the size of your divorce settlement, we can help you navigate the appellate process.

-With 250 years of combined experience, our lawyers have experience handling appeals or working for appellate courts (the courts which receive appeals).
+With 250 years of combined experience, our lawyers have experience handling appeals or working for appellate courts.
 We understand the process with familiarity and insight.
 In the end, we can make sure that the facts of your case speak for themselves, creating the best solution for you and your loved ones.